gaseri/website/docs/en/tutorials/gromacs/5-umbrella/index.md

 author: Wes Barnett, Vedran Miletić
 ---

-# GROMACS Tutorial 5 -- Methane-Methane PMF from Window Sampling
+# GROMACS tutorial 5: Methane-methane PMF from window sampling

 In this tutorial we'll be using window sampling, also sometimes known as [umbrella sampling](https://en.wikipedia.org/wiki/Umbrella_sampling), to extract